Action plan on prompt payment in the construction industry

 Review payment terms in federal construction contracts and assess against industry standards.

 Status: Completed.
 Public Services and Procurement Canada has compared its contractual practices and payment terms with those of the provinces, territories and Defence Construction Canada.
-Overall practices are fairly similar, however opportunities for more consistency will be explored based on the recommendations from the industry engagement initiative.
+Overall practices are fairly similar.

 The Canadian Construction Association will review existing process and consider establishing a set timeline for resolving disputes.

-Next Steps: The industry engagement initiative will seek input on a potential adjudication process which could be used as a recourse for payment dispute.
+Next Steps: The development of the Prompt Payment Regulations shall outline the adjudication process which could be used as a recourse for payment dispute.

 Develop metrics and a method to measure prompt payment improvements.